pouriyajamshidi/tcping/README.md

 - Supports both `IPv4` or `IPv6` and lets you enforce using either.
 - Prints total connection statistics by pressing the `Enter` key, without stopping the program.
 - Reports the longest encountered `downtime` and `uptime` duration and time.
-- Retries hostname resolution after a predetermined number of probe failures by using the `-r` flag .
+- Retries hostname resolution after a predetermined number of probe failures using the `-r` flag, or before every single probe using `--resolve-every-probe`.
 Suitable to test your `DNS` load balancing or Global Server Load Balancer `(GSLB)`.
+- Reports how long hostname resolution itself took, at startup and on every retry.
 - uses different `TCP sequence numbering` for _successful_ and _unsuccessful_ probes to infer the total failed or successful probes at a glance.

 Check out the [demos](#demos) to get a look and feel of **tcping**.